ohmyzsh/ohmyzsh/plugins/avd/README.md

 # avd plugin

-The avd plugin provides aliases for Android Virtual Device / Android Emulator commands.
+The avd plugin provides a few functions for Android Virtual Device / Android Emulator commands to list all the available AVDs and launch them more easily.

 To use it, add avd to the plugins array of your zshrc file: